Rye area weekend break in East Sussex and Kent October

 the Sunday of our weekend break we took a rickety ride from Dungeness

-to Hythe on the narrow guage Romney, Hythe & Dymchurch Railway in
+to Hythe on the quaint narrow gauge Romney, Hythe & Dymchurch

 This is page two of two.